-Essex-born photographer Ian Treherne has a degenerative eye condition which vignette’s out most of his peripheral vision.
-He has used this in his approach to his work and it certainly gives his creativity a defining personal quality.
-You’ll pretty quickly notice which of his works at this exhibition at Fiumano Projects best captures this unique perspective on the world.
+Essex-born photographer Ian Treherne has a degenerative eye condition which vignettes out most of his peripheral vision.
+This perspective on the world echoes some of the creative choices in his work.
+You’ll notice pretty quickly which of his works best capture this unique perspective.

 Indeed, ‘Simi’ one of the first photos you see as you enter the front gallery, is the portrait of a black male and cropped so tightly that his hairline, ears and chin disappear in the darkness.
 This spotlit face breaches the shadows with an expression one can best describe as contemplative.

 ‘Sleep’, which captures a female nude’s back as she lies on her side, also has this cameo lighting style and there’s a hint of it in ‘Back’ with the female nude now sitting upright.
 However, apart from these, his eye condition’s perspective is never obvious in any of the other singularly titled works on display.